 Short for Control Objectives for Information and Related Technologies, COBIT was first developed to guide IT governance and management.
 Its latest iteration, COBIT 2019, has revamped parts of its framework while offering much-needed updates that accounts for ever-present cybersecurity threats and the incorporation of Agile and DevOps practices.

-This article serves as a primer to the COBIT framework, offering guidance on whether COBIT is the right solution for your enterprise.
+This article serves as a primer to the COBIT framework, understanding the meaning of COBIT, and offering guidance on whether it’s the right solution for your enterprise.

 History of COBIT